Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - <b>showResultTabs</b>: If the results tabs should be rendered or not;
 - <b>showToolbar</b>: If the toolbar with render mode buttons should be rendered or not;
 - <b>yasqePluginButtons</b>: Plugin definitions configurations for yasqe action buttons;
-- <b>componentId</b>: Unique identifier of an instance of the component.
+- <b>componentId</b>: An unique identifier of an instance of the component.
 This config is optional.
   A unique identifier of the component instance.
 This configuration is optional.
 A unique value should be passed only if the component's internal state (open tabs, completed requests, etc.) should not be shared with its other instances.

+## Developers guide

+The guide can be found [here](./docs/developers-guide.md)

 # License
 TODO: